BLOG

 Posted: Fri 26th Jan 2024

-There are a variety of ways to fund your start-up, and all have their pros and cons.
-Knowing which one is right for your business can prove a challenge.
+Choosing the right business start-up funding can be challenging, as there are several options available, each with its pros and cons.
 Three sources of finance that you're likely to consider are angel investment, venture capital and equity crowdfunding.

 If you're not sure about any of these, don't worry.
 Below, we define what they are and help you weigh up the three options and understand how they can work together.